mwvgroup/Pitt-Google-Broker/docs/source/working-notes/troy/AllWISE/README.md

-# Cross match with the AllWISE catalog in BigQuery public datasets
+# AllWISE: Cross match with the AllWISE catalog in BigQuery public datasets

 Outline:
 - [Create resources and deploy to Cloud Run](#create-resources-and-deploy-to-cloud-run)